 - Private Medicine and Concierge practices

-Physicians attending the Spring Conference will earn nearly 10 CME credits for their participation.
+Physicians attending the Fall Summit will earn a minimum of 11.25 CME credits for their participation.

-Visit the new http://www.aapp.org to see the detailed Spring Conference agenda, confirmed list of presenters, and to register.
+Visit www.aapp.org to see the detailed Fall Summit agenda, confirmed list of presenters, and to register for the Fall Summit.
 The American Academy of Private Physicians is a nonprofit trade association for medical doctors in the practice of private medicine.
-The AAPP is proud to act as the pre-eminent informational resource and professional advocacy group for private medicine.